-If you don't feel comfortable deciding how to mix these investments to create a portfolio that's right for you, there's a remaining group of funds called the Lifecycle Funds that you may prefer.
+If you don't feel comfortable deciding how to mix these investments to create a portfolio that's right for you, there's a remaining group of funds called the Lifecycle Funds that may be right for you.

-Each of these funds invests in a professionally developed mix of the funds we just covered, starting with a riskier blend but then getting more conservative over time.
+Each of these funds invests in a professionally developed mix of the funds we just covered, starting out with a riskier blend but then getting more conservative over time.